CompOmics/compomics.github.io/spectrum_similarity/_posts/2016-02-16-guiapairwisespectrumview.md

 github_project: https://github.com/compomics/spectrum_similarity
 ---

-This GUI enables the manual inspection how spectra actually look alike with corresponding to similarity score and can be downloaded [here](http://genesis.ugent.be/maven2/com/compomics/spectrum_similarity_pairwise_GUI/0.1/spectrum_similarity_pairwise_GUI-0.1.zip).
+This GUI enables the manual inspection of how spectra actually look alike and can be downloaded [here](http://genesis.ugent.be/maven2/com/compomics/spectrum_similarity_pairwise_GUI/0.1/spectrum_similarity_pairwise_GUI-0.1.zip).

-**1-Start the application:** GUI can be started by running a command prompt on a folder that contains spectrum_similarity_pairwise_GUI-X.Y.Z.jar (X.Y.Z shows the current version number).
+**1-Start the application:** GUI can be started by running a command prompt in a folder that contains spectrum_similarity_pairwise_GUI-X.Y.Z.jar (X.Y.Z shows the current version number).
 On the command prompt, the following line needs to be executed:

 > java -jar spectrum_similarity_pairwise_GUI-0.1.jar